 For further information including resources and training opportunities visit the British Orienteering website or contact the Lead Safeguarding Officer.

 Disclosure and Barring Service

-The club expects all adults who are likely to be in situations that need DBS clearance to obtain such approval.
-Details are on the British Orienteering web site, which was updated in 2021.
-The DBS Disclosure Process in England and Wales – Flow Diagram
+Club officials who are likely to be in situations that need DBS clearance can obtain such approval by following the details on the British Orienteering web site.
+You can download the current The DBS Disclosure Process in England and Wales – Flow Diagram pdf here.

-As there were significant changes to the protection scheme in 2012 and 2021, we expect virtually all coaches and adults supervising children and overnight stays to need clearance.
 DBS from other organisations are acceptable if less than three years old and are of the equivalent level or higher.
-The Club Treasurer will reimburse you the fee as long as this is agreed with the Development Co-ordinator.
+The Club Treasurer will reimburse the fee as long as this is agreed with the Development Co-ordinator.

 Privacy of Personal Data